 Venture Round in 2006

-Covega Corporation specializes in the development of optoelectronic components and subsystems, utilizing proprietary technologies in Indium Phosphide (InP) and Lithium Niobate (LiNbO3) to produce high-performance optical devices and modules.
-The company offers a range of products, including superluminescent diodes, semiconductor optical amplifiers, Fabry Perot lasers, gain chips, broad area lasers, and various types of modulators.
-Initially focused on the telecommunications, datacom, and CATV sectors, Covega has diversified its revenue streams and now derives over one-third of its income from the defense, medical, industrial, and instrumentation markets.
-By providing vertically integrated capabilities and foundry services, Covega meets the diverse needs of its clients across multiple industries with innovative and cost-effective solutions.
+Covega Corporation specializes in the development and production of optoelectronic components and subsystems, utilizing proprietary technologies in Indium Phosphide and Lithium Niobate.
+The company offers a range of high-performance optical devices and modules, including superluminescent diodes, semiconductor optical amplifiers, Fabry Perot lasers, gain chips, and lithium niobate modulators.
+With a significant portion of its revenue derived from the defense, medical, industrial, and instrumentation sectors, Covega has expanded beyond its initial focus on telecom, datacom, and CATV industries.
+The firm provides vertically integrated capabilities and foundry services, catering to a diverse clientele with tailored products and solutions designed to meet various operational needs.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.